lraycheva/core/docs/getting-started/03_quick-start/quick-start.md

 ## Guide

 Starting a basic [**Glue42 Core**](https://glue42.com/core/) project is easy and intuitive, as this guide will show you.
-To quick start your project, you have to set up a [Web Platform](../../developers/core-concepts/web-platform/overview/index.html) application (also called "Main application") and optionally a second application - a [Web Client](../../developers/core-concepts/web-client/overview/index.html).
+To quick start your project, you have to set up a [Web Platform](../../developers/core-concepts/web-platform/overview/index.html) app (also called "Main app") and optionally a second app - a [Web Client](../../developers/core-concepts/web-client/overview/index.html).

-### Main Application
+### Main App

 1. Create standard basic `index.html` and `index.js` files for your Main app.